goldfinchx/goldfinchx/README.md

 ### 👋 Hi!

-I'm Ivan, a *Java Developer* and *Game Designer* who creates *Spigot Plugins* for Minecraft Servers.
+I'm Ivan, a *Java Developer* and *Game Designer* who creates *Plugins* for Minecraft Servers.
-Currently, I'm not working anywhere, so if you have any coop proposals, or want me to create a plugin for you.
-Feel free to contact me:
+If you have any coop proposals, or want me to create a plugin for you feel free to contact me:

 **Discord:** Goldfinch#4243
 **Telegram:** @goldfinchx